Heinkel He 219 Uhu: Operational history

 The He 219 was a capable fighter aircraft and the pilots were free to hunt down any detected Allied bombers.
-Ground control sent the aircraft into the right area, where the pilots took over and guided themselves towards the bombers with the Lichtenstein VHF radar's information.
+Typically, ground control would dispatch aircraft into the right area, at which point the pilots took over and guided themselves towards the bombers using information from their onboard Lichtenstein VHF radar.
 The SN-2 radar's 4 km (3 mi) maximum detection range was greater than the distance between the bombers.
-While the performance of the A-2 was not extraordinary—approximately 580 km/h (360 mph) speed—it was enough of an advance over the Messerschmitt Bf 110Gs and Dornier Do 217Ns, for the crew to chase several bombers in a single sortie.
+While the performance of the A-2 was not extraordinary—approximately 580 km/h (360 mph) speed—it was enough of an advance over the Messerschmitt Bf 110Gs and Dornier Do 217Ns for the crew to chase several bombers in a single sortie.
+The He 219 was typically well received by personnel; ground crews benefited from its high level of accessibility for maintenance work.
+Furthermore, the inclusion of an ejector seat was credited with saving the lives of numerous air crew.
+Pilots also favoured its weapons placement.

-To improve its ability to intercept the Mosquito, the He 219 had excess weight removed.
-With some weapon and radio systems removed, the aircraft was able to attain a speed of 650 km/h (400 mph).
-This version was given the designation A-6.
+In order to improve its ability to intercept the Mosquito, one model of the He 219 was intentionally stripped to minimise its weight.
+Following the removal of some armaments and radio apparatus, the aircraft was able to attain a speed of 650 km/h (404 mph); this version was given the designation A-6.
 None of these were produced, but similar weight saving measures could be undertaken at the unit level.
+The He 219 was the only piston-engined night fighter capable of combat with the Mosquito on equal terms, given its speed, manoeuvrability and firepower, however, it was never able to play a significant role in the conflict because Germany's industrial base failing to produce it in sufficient numbers.

 The last major production version was the A-7 with improved, unitized DB 603E engines.
 The A-7 typically had two 20 mm MG 151/20 cannon in the wing roots (inboard of the propeller arcs), two 20 mm MG 151/20 in the ventral weapons bay and two 30 mm (1.18 in) MK 108s as rear-fuselage dorsal mount, upwards-firing Schräge Musik offensive ordnance.
 Production of 210 aircraft was to start November/December 1944, but the number produced is not known as original documents have been lost or contained no sub-version number.